2019-20 Symposium: Nyle DiMarco

 The event is free, but space is limited.

 An RSVP-only reception with the speaker, heavy hors d’oeuvres and wine will be held in the USAO Ballroom at 5:30 p.m.
 Attendees will have an opportunity to have their photo taken with Nyle DiMarco and will have reserved seating at the symposium.

 Cost to attend: $25/person.
 Registration required.

 the Ray, Mary & Nita Giles Symposium for Citizenship and Public Service

 Ray Giles dedicated his life to public service and to the state of Oklahoma.
-During a four-year stint in the U.S. Air Force during World War II, Giles was awarded three Battle Stars, the Purple Heart, and the Air Medal for his service in Europe.
-He returned to Caddo County in 1945 and assumed the role of wheat farmer.
-Giles became active in local politics, serving on the State Board of Agriculture and ultimately as an Oklahoma State Senator, a position he held from 1976 to 1992.
+During a four-year stint in the U.S. Air Force during World War II, Giles was awarded three Battle Stars, the Purple Heart and the Air Medal for his service in Europe.
+In 1945, he returned to Caddo County to become a wheat farmer.
+Giles became active in local politics, serving on the State Board of Agriculture and ultimately as an Oklahoma state senator, a position he held from 1976 to 1992.

-Like her husband, Mary Martin Giles was dedicated to public causes, particularly education.
+Like her husband, Mary Martin Giles was dedicated to civic causes, particularly education.
 She attended the Oklahoma College for Women in the early 1940s.
-She taught in Carnegie schools for five years and was a member of the Grady County Mineral Owners Association as well as her church.
-She was passionate about farming and issues related to farming.
+She taught in the Carnegie schools for five years and was a member of the Grady County Mineral Owners Association as well as her church.
+She was passionate about farming and related issues.

-Ray Giles passed away in 1995, followed by Mary in 1998.
-Their legacy of service and commitment to family, education, and agriculture in Oklahoma lives on through the Ray and Mary Giles Lectureship at USAO.
+Ray Giles passed away in 1995, followed by Mary in 1998, and Nita in 2017.
+Their legacy of service and commitment to family, education and public service in Oklahoma lives on through the Ray, Mary & Nita Giles Symposium at USAO.